 What are the penalties for driving offences in the UK?

-The sentence for dangerous driving imposed will depend on the nature and circumstances of the motoring offence.
+Sentences for dangerous driving depend on the nature and circumstances of the motoring offence.
 For example, if you are found guilty of causing death by dangerous driving – which is the most serious driving offence – you are liable to face imprisonment for a term not exceeding 14 years.

 For example, if you are found guilty of travelling at 51 mph or above in a 30mph speed limit, you could face being disqualified from driving for up to 56 days or given 6 penalty points on your driving licence.